-To start accepting payments, you need a Telegram bot, obviously.
-Have a chat with BotFather to create a bot if you haven't got one already.
+To start accepting payments, you need a Telegram bot.
+Use BotFather to create a bot if you don't have one already.

-/mybots command in the chat with BotFather and choose the
+/mybotscommand in the chat with BotFather and choose the

 While you're still developing and testing payments for your bot, use the “Stripe TEST MODE” provider.
 When in this mode, you can make payments without actually billing any accounts.
 Real cards can't be used in test mode, but you can use test cards like